kyaiooiayk/SQL-Notes/README.md

 ***

 ## How many versions exhist?
-- MySQL is an open-source relational database system.
+- `MySQL` is an open-source relational database system.
-- Oracle SQL is also a relational database system but it's not open-source.
+- `Oracle SQL` is also a relational database system but it's not open-source.
-- PostgreSQL is an open-source, object-relational database management system.
+- `PostgreSQL` is an open-source, object-relational database management system.
 It is fully SQL-compliant and was built to be feature-rich.
+***

+## How to optimise your SQL queries
+- In big data analytics, using a subquery is not efficient to process millions of rows of data.
+Using `joins` would be a better approach as most RDBMS's are optimized for joins.
 ***

 ## Other resources